fnagel/t3extblog/Documentation/FAQ/Index.rst

 .. tip::

-	Since google supports RSS-Feeds, we recommend to use this solution!
+	Since Google supports RSS-Feeds, we recommend to use this solution!

 Filtering tags doesn't work?